All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 If you wish to receive public funding, contact must first be made with the NHS before reaching out to Rehab 4 Alcoholism.

-The six dimensions of the ASAM criteria formulate a comprehensive individual assessment that incorporates biological, psychological, and social factors.
+The six dimensions of the ASAM criteria formulate a comprehensive individual psychiatric assessment that incorporates biological, psychological, and social factors.

-Assessments are used to inform the organisation and planning of treatment across a variety of services.
+Psychiatric assessments are used to inform the organisation and planning of treatment across a variety of services.

 The six dimensions are as follows: